snirb34/terraform-example/README.md

 The base image of all VMs is Ubuntu 18.04 LTS.

-The script assumes that a resorce group is already created and expect to get it
+The script assumes that a resorce group is already created and expects to get it

 ## Current issues/limitations
 * None of the VMs has a public IP